bhavanat12/FaceImageInpainting/README.md

 - "mtcnn_crop.py" - used to perform tight cropping of the face images using mtcnn algorithm.

-d) "patch_creation.py" - used to draw patches of various shapes, sizes, textures and colours.
+- "patch_creation.py" - used to draw patches of various shapes, sizes, textures and colours.

-e) "textures" - This folder contains the textures that are randomly selected while filling the generated patch on the face image.
+- "textures" - This folder contains the textures that are randomly selected while filling the generated patch on the face image.

 4. To execute the code: